veloren/book/src/contributors/guides/adding-armor/guide.md

 To set the right offset you need to revisit `ssets/voxygen/voxel/humanoid/<armour type>_manifest.ron`

 The values in there can be hot-reloaded.
-That means just saving them will immediately take effect ingame.
+That means just saving them will immediately take effect in-game.

 ```rust,ignore
 "Admin": (